dpietras90/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+These are a few of my favorite things:
+1. Writing :smile:
+2. Reading.
+3. Video games.
+4. Milo. :heart: